evennia/evennia/docs/source/Concepts/Internationalization.md

     Evennia offers translations of hard-coded strings in the server, things like "Connection closed" or "Server restarted", strings that end users will see and which game devs are not supposed to change on their own.
-Text you see in the log file or on the command line (like error messages) are generally *not* translated (this is a part of Python).
+Text you see in the log file or on the command line/log are *not* translated.

     In addition, text in default Commands and in default Typeclasses will *not* be translated by switching *i18n* language.
 To translate Commands and Typeclass